 Learn How to Get Financing to Buy a Franchise

-A franchise business involves a business relationship that involves licensing.
-In short one company known as the franchisor sells the right to use the business name, brand and products to another party known as the franchisee.
+Buying a franchise business involves forming a business relationship to essentially pay for a license to sell a company's products.
+In short, one company known as the franchisor sells the right to use its business name, brand, and products to another party known as the franchisee.

-The franchise agreement is usually limited to a certain time length but the agreement can be renewed from time to time.
-Buying a franchise involves payment of various types of fees which includes a franchise fee and royalty and advertising fees.
+The parties use a franchise agreement to document the arrangements, and the relationship usually has a certain time limit, but the agreement can be renewed from time to time.
+Buying a franchise involves paying various types of fees including a franchise fee, and royalty and advertising fees.

-While finding a great franchising business is a difficult task, finding financing for franchising has been proven to be more difficult.
-Buying a business franchise requires heavy investment which is not easily accessible, otherwise, everybody could own a franchise.
+While finding a great franchising business is a difficult task, finding financing for franchising has been proven to be even more difficult.
+Buying a business franchise often requires heavy investment which many people do not have readily accessible.

-If you are looking forward to getting in the franchising industry and you have identified a good business for franchising the cost of acquiring it should not worry you too much.
-There are various ways that you can use to acquire the finances you need in order to start your franchise business.
+If you are looking forward to getting in the franchising industry and you have identified a good business for franchising, the cost of acquiring it should not worry you too much, as you can use various methods to acquire the finances you need to start your new business.

-Just like any other business, finding financing for a new franchise can be a headache.
-However, there various options that are specifically dedicated to financing franchise businesses.
+Just like any other business, finding financing for your new venture can be a headache.
+However, various options exist that are specifically dedicated to financing franchise businesses.

-There are franchisors that help new franchisees to start their business by waiving the franchising fee.
+Some franchisors will help new franchisees start their business by waiving the franchising fee.
 The franchisors can also partner with other lenders such as commercial banks to help new franchisees raise capital for starting their business.

-If a company agrees to fund a new franchise business it is usually indicated on its official website and also on chapter ten of the agreement (Franchise disclosure document).
-However, it’s highly recommended that you compare the franchisors terms of financing with other sources of financing.
+If a company agrees to fund its new business partners, it usually indicates this on its official website and also on chapter ten of its franchise disclosure document or agreement.
+However, it’s highly recommended that you compare the franchisor's financing terms with other sources of financing available to you.

 Franchise Financing Company

-There are several companies that specifically specialize in funding new franchisees.
+Several companies specifically specialize in funding new franchisees.
 These companies usually match the borrowers with the perfect lenders for their financial need.
 The franchise financing companies can also lend directly to new businesses.

-This involves borrowing from ordinary commercial banks or credit unions.
-According to the SBA or Small Business Administration, new franchise owners have a higher tendency of borrowing from commercial banks than new business owners.
-Lenders prefer advancing cash to new franchises other than new businesses since they already have trust in the brand and business model of the business is funded.
+You can arrange to borrow from ordinary commercial banks or credit unions for your new venture.
+According to the Small Business Administration (SBA), new franchise owners have a higher tendency to borrow from commercial banks than new business owners.
+Lenders prefer advancing cash to new franchises over other new businesses since they already have trust in the brand and business model of the business being funded.

-However, despite the tendency of commercial banks favoring a franchise business you are still subjected to the banks underwriting and lending policies.
-The bank still has to review your net worth and credit history to determine whether you are going to pay back the loan advanced to your business.
-In fact, you may also have to provide collateral for the cash being advanced to you.
+However, despite the tendency of commercial banks to favor franchise businesses, you are still subject to the bank's underwriting and lending policies.
+The bank still has to review your net worth and credit history to determine whether you can pay back the loan advanced to your business.
+In some cases, you may also have to provide collateral to secure your business loan.

-The SBA has loans for new businesses the same way as credit unions, commercial banks and other lenders do.
-The common type of loan advanced to new businesses is the 7(a) loans.
-New businesses and franchises can access SBA loans by applying through their lenders.
+The SBA offers loans for new businesses just as credit unions, commercial banks, and other lenders do.
+The most common type of loan made to new businesses is the 7(a) loan.
+New businesses and franchises can access SBA-backed loans by applying through their lenders.

 As a new business owner who intends to engage in a franchise business, you need to come up with a strategy that will allow you to access financing for franchising.
 Here are few tips that can help you qualify for a loan.